KingGorrin/znn_sdk_java/README.md

 # Zenon Sdk for Java

 Reference implementation for the Zenon SDK for Java.
 Compatible with the Zenon Alphanet - Network of Momentum Phase 0.
-It provides a simple integration with any .NET based projects.
+It provides a simple integration with any Java based projects.

 ## Installation